mnguerra/outliner_npp/README.md

 ## Overview

-This project provides a very simple user-defined language file for Notepad++ that does some basic syntax highlighting for an outliner mode.
+This project provides a very simple user-defined language file for Notepad++ that does syntax highlighting for an outliner mode.
 It is designed to be used with the Twilight theme, but with a little tweaking you can use it with whatever you want.

-## Usage
+## Installation

-Notepad++ allows you to add new languages by adding language definitions to a userDefineLang.xml file.
 Add the Outliner definition like this:

 1. Download the [Ouliner language definition file](https://raw.githubusercontent.com/mnguerra/outliner_npp/master/outliner_npp.xml) from GitHub to your computer.